botpress/botpress/docs/guide/docs/tutorials/uipath.md

 You can start UiPath jobs from Botpress by leveraging the Botpress SDK and the `axios` library.

-Calling UiPath is done in 3 steps:
+Starting a UiPath job is done in 3 steps:

 1. Generate an access token to call UiPath
-2. Generate a Botpress Token that UiPath will send back to Botpress
+2. Generate a Botpress Token that UiPath will send back to Botpress.
+This Token is necessary in order to authenticate calls to send messages back into Botpress.
 3. Start a UiPath Job

 Here is an example of starting a UiPath job using a Botpress Action: